Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: Setup

 \section{Setup}

-For unpaired QM in the neutrino-transparent regime, the leading contribution to the bulk viscosity arises from $W$-boson exchange in the process $u+d\longleftrightarrow u+s$.
-Outside beta equilibrium, i.e., when the $d$ and $s$ quark chemical potentials differ $\mu_d\neq \mu_s$, the quark densities $n_d$ and $n_s$ change with rates proportional to the electroweak rate $\lambda_1$ \cite{Heiselberg:1986pg,Heiselberg:1992bd,Madsen:1993xx}, so that
+For unpaired {three-flavor} QM in the neutrino-transparent regime, the leading contribution to the bulk viscosity arises from $W$-boson exchange in the process $u+d\longleftrightarrow u+s$.
+Outside beta equilibrium, i.e., when the $d$ and $s$ quark chemical potentials differ $\mu_d\neq \mu_s$, the quark densities $n_d$ and $n_s$ change with rates proportional to an electroweak rate $\lambda_1$ \cite{Heiselberg:1986pg,Heiselberg:1992bd,Madsen:1993xx}, so that